There are several great ways to spend your Iberia Avios. You could fly business class from Chicago to Madrid from only 34,000 Avios one-way.

 The “Band 6” cities are: Bogota, Caracas, Cali, San Salvador, Guatemala, Guayaquil, Johannesburg, Havana, Lima, Los Angeles, Medellin, Mexico City, Miami, Panama, Quito, Rio de Janeiro, San Jose (Costa Rica), Santo Domingo, and Sao Paulo.

-4. New York to LAX and SFO in Lie-Flat Business for 64,000 Avios Round-Trip.
+4. New York to Los Angeles and San Francisco in Lie-Flat Business

 You can also book American Airlines’ lie-flat transcontinental business class for only 64,000 Avios.